 This post and the photos within it may contain affiliate links.
+As an Amazon associate I earn from qualifying purchases.
 If you make a purchase through one or more of the links, I may receive a small commission at no extra cost to you.

-How to Make DIY Coasters
+How to Make DIY Cricut Coasters

 The Cricut Instagram Challenge hosted by Cori from Hey Let’s Make Stuff is a great way to try new projects with your Cricut, and if you are on Instagram FOLLOW US – @pineapplepapercompany and @heyletsmakestuff and share your projects!